Mark Cavendish: 2014–2015

-Team Dimension Data (2016–19)
+Team Dimension Data (2016–2019)

-On 29 September 2015, it was announced that Cavendish had signed for —to be renamed as —for the 2016 season, along with his Etixx–Quick-Step teammates Renshaw and Eisel, his former teammate from HTC and Sky.
-The team principal, Doug Ryder, described the move as "a big step forward for the team."
+In September 2015, it was announced that Cavendish had signed for – to be renamed as – for the 2016 season, along with his Etixx–Quick-Step teammate Renshaw and Eisel, his former teammate from HTC–Highroad and Sky.
+The team principal, Douglas Ryder, described the move as "a big step forward for the team."

 2016

 In February, Cavendish rode the Tour of Qatar, taking the opening stage and the general classification for the second time.
 Cavendish wanted to win a medal at the Olympics in the omnium.
-In preparation he competed at the UCI track world championships; he placed sixth in the omnium.
-Partnered with Wiggins he won the madison.
+In preparation he competed at the UCI Track Cycling World Championships; he placed sixth in the omnium, and won the madison with Bradley Wiggins.
 In April he rode the Tour of Croatia, winning stage two.
 On 2 July, he won the opening stage of the Tour de France in a sprint finish at Utah Beach, taking his twenty-seventh stage win, and donning the yellow jersey for the first time.
 He lost the jersey the following day when Sagan won stage two.
-Cavendish won stage three in a photo finish with André Greipel in Angers, taking his twenty-eighth win and equalling Bernard Hinault's tally.
-This win put him in the lead of points classification.
-He won stage six in a bunch sprint at Montauban, ahead of Marcel Kittel and Dan McLay, to increase his lead.
-Sagan retook the green jersey from Cavendish on the tenth stage, where the Slovakian was part of a breakaway that led the race until the end.
-He finished second to Michael Matthews at the finish line in Revel and won the stage's intermediate sprint.
-Cavendish went on to take his fourth stage of the 2016 Tour, and his thirtieth Tour stage victory on stage fourteen, passing Alexander Kristoff and Sagan at the finish in Villars-les-Dombes Parc des Oiseaux.
-He quit the Tour on the second rest day before the mountainous stages citing his need to prepare for the Olympics.
+Cavendish won stage 3 in a photo finish with André Greipel in Angers, equalling Bernard Hinault's tally of 28 stage wins and put him in the lead of points classification.
+He won stage six in a bunch sprint at Montauban, ahead of Marcel Kittel and Daniel McLay, to increase his lead.
+Cavendish lost the green jersey on the tenth stage, when Sagan was part of a breakaway that led the race until the end – while also finishing second to Michael Matthews at the finish line in Revel and won the stage's intermediate sprint.
+Cavendish went on to take his fourth stage of the race, and his thirtieth Tour de France stage victory on stage fourteen, passing Alexander Kristoff and Sagan at the finish at Parc des Oiseaux in Villars-les-Dombes.
+He quit the race on the second rest day before the mountainous stages citing his need to prepare for the Olympics.

 Having competed in two previous Olympics, Cavendish finally won his first medal, finishing second in the men's omnium.

-After the Olympics, he returned to track racing, teaming up with Bradley Wiggins to race the Six Day London.
+Returning to the roads, Cavendish was seen to be one of the favourites for the road race at the UCI Road World Championships in Qatar, but was out-sprinted for the victory by Sagan and finished with the silver medal, a result that left him "disappointed".
+He concluded his road season with two stage wins and the points classification at the Abu Dhabi Tour, after which he returned to track racing, teaming up with Bradley Wiggins to race the Six Days of London.
 The pair narrowly lost to Kenny De Ketele and Moreno De Pauw in the final moments of the sixth day, finishing in second position overall.
 The pair went on to race at the Six Days of Ghent, this time beating De Ketele and De Pauw to take the overall victory.